wanaaaa/Usability-Testing-Lab/readme.md

 * Two activities: **Main Activity** and **Deatils Activity**.

-	* Main Activity is an empty activity.
-It does not require any code added.
-Your task is to add a new layout for tablet devices.
-	* Details Activity should send an implicit intent to bring up a webView and open a link with the information about the corresponding horoscope sign.

 * Two fragments: **List Fragment** and **Details Fragment**.
 These are the classes that require most of the work done.
 In the imported project you will find TODO: to finish.